WELCOME TO LAMASSU PHARMA, LLC

 Chair of Pediatric Oncology at Cleveland Clinical, significant experience in drug development and clinical trials.
 Dr. Hanna doubled the size of his department in less than 8 years and made it a nationally recognized program, leading over 70 doctors and researchers.
 Dr. Hanna works closely with pharmaceutical companies and serves on the boards of several companies: Jazz pharmaceutical: Defitelio advisory board, Celgene: Luspatercept advisory board, Incyte : GVHD Advisory board, Novartis: Kymriah Advisory board, Atara Biotheraputics, and he is on the board of FACT Federation for the Accreditation of Cellular Therapies.

-Successful biotechnology and pharmaceutical companies require a comprehensive approach to identifying and advancing towards unmet needs in the healthcare market.
-In addition to a complete understanding of the relevant science and technology, these companies need competency in many business areas in order to translate their ideas into economically viable treatments.
-Lamassu has entered into a strategic alliance with Arrivo BioVentures, LLC to conduct human clinical studies following a successful IND filing.
+Successful biotechnology and pharmaceutical companies require a comprehensive approach to identifying and advancing solutions to unmet needs in the healthcare market.
+Lamassu is privileged to have built strong relationships with some of the most accomplished and iconic brands and institutions in the biotech.
+Additionally, Lamassu has entered into a strategic alliance with Arrivo BioVentures, LLC to conduct human clinical studies following a successful IND filing for RABI-767.
 Arrivo brings years of pharmaceutical development experience, and an extensive track record of success in pharma startups.
 They have raised a $49M fund to develop several clinical ready assets.

 RECENT NEWS